lunalite/OODP-assignment/README.md

 Presently, the IDE we are using is Netbeans.

 ---

+Latest 13/04/16
+All files are within CZ2002_assignment, including javadocs.
+HRPS.vpp is class diagram in visual paradigm format. class_diagram.jpg is jpg file for class diagram.

+---
 #### Edit 11/04/16 - HD
 - Added guestSearch by room number.
 - Added check in by reservation